Moyowalker/onye-test/README.md

 - The backend runs on port 8000, frontend on 3000
 - CORS is configured for localhost:3000
-- Check out DOCKER_GUIDE.md for deployment details
+- Check out [docker_guide.md](./docker_guide.md) for deployment details
-- HIPAA considerations are documented separately
+- HIPAA considerations are documented in the [PDF compliance plan](./HIPAA_Compliance_and_Security_Plan_by_Moyo.pdf)

-Feel free to reach out if you have questions or want to discuss the implementation choices!
+---

+Thanks for reviewing my submission.

+I really enjoyed building this — especially the challenge of bridging NLP and FHIR in a way that feels natural and useful.

+— Moyosore Ajayi